goingforbrooke/folsum/README.md

 ### Xtask and Tauri Bundler Together

 Since we're rolling our own build scripts in Rust, we use [Tauri Bundler](https://crates.io/crates/tauri-bundler)'s API, which is very close to [Cargo Bundle](https://crates.io/crates/cargo-bundle) API, sans `Cargo.toml` configuration extraction.
 We might've stuck with the (initial) Cargo Bundle implementation if we had figured out the icon sizing issues sooner.
-Insetad, we'll go with Tauri Bundler for now and slowly PR-patch our way back to Cargo Bundle.
+Instead, we'll go with Tauri Bundler for now and slowly PR-patch our way back to Cargo Bundle.

+Xtask requires no extra dependencies for implementing post-build actions.
+It uses what Cargo already offers.
+[In the author's words](https://github.com/nickgerace/cargo-xtask-example#why-cargo-xtask),

+> Using external build systems and scripting languages can be useful, but using these technologies can result in inaccessible contributing experiences and potentially locking out valid development environments.

+> Since cargo is the tried and true build system for Rust (tested on multiple tiered targets), we can get the best of both worlds by using a small wrapper around it.
+Thus, cargo xtask exists to fill the gap; allowing for repository automation without needing to install another dependency.

 ## Misc.